 - In the newer Narnia film of The Lion, the Witch, and the Wardrobe, the White Witch can turn opponents to stone with her crystal staff, and starts to use it as a weapon during the battle against Aslan's army; there is one case where she turns a gryphon to stone in midair, whereupon it falls to the ground and shatters.
 On-screen.
 In a family film.

 - Simon Phoenix, the villain in Demolition Man.
 He gets frozen with liquid nitrogen, then his head kicked off by the hero, shattering on the second bounce for good measure.

-- The T-1000 near the end of Terminator 2, but he quickly rectified that.
+- The T-1000 near the end of Terminator 2: Judgment Day, but he quickly rectified that.